vdBerg93/py-image-server/README.md

     cd path/to/py-image-server
     conda env create -f conda_environment.yml
     conda activate image-server

+After you're done with the software, run the following command to clean up:

+    conda remove --name image-server --all

 2. Create your own virtual environment and install dependencies with PIP: